White Collar Crime

 White-Collar Crime vs. Blue-Collar Crime: What Is the Difference?

-Why Do People Turn to White Collar Crime?
+Why Do People Turn to White-Collar Crime?

 Roomy Khan, writing for Forbes Magazine, offered four theories for why well-off professionals turn to crime.
-While the employee individually benefits from fraud and white-collar crime, there is often a business context that encourages such behavior.
+While the employee benefits from fraud and white-collar crime, there is often a business context that encourages such behavior.

 - The company incentivizes crime with the way that it structures jobs.